DavisTownsend/DavisTownsend.github.io/README.md

 # Simply Data

-This is the repository for my Simply Data blogging site
+This is the repository for my personal site

 This site was created using Beautiful Jekyll